confluentinc/cp-demo/docs/on-prem.rst

 Prerequisites
 -------------

-This example has been validated with:
+This example was validated in an environment with:

 -  Docker engine version 20.10.12
 -  Docker Compose version 2.4.1